vitalab/vitalab.github.io/article/_posts/2022-10-07-ExplainableDisentangledRepresentations.md

 ![](/article/images/ExplainableDisentangledRepresentations/figure2.jpg)

-On the skin lesion dataset, the authors use their method to interpret that the skin brightness and size where most responsible for leading the model to mistakenly predict a mole as a melanoma.
+On the skin lesion dataset, the authors use their method to interpret that the skin brightness and size were most responsible for leading the model to mistakenly predict a mole as a melanoma.

 ![](/article/images/ExplainableDisentangledRepresentations/figure4.jpg)